 Then we invite you to join us in the Community Life Center, Room 905-907,

-Young At Heart: Our program for Tuesday, April 8, is our own Mature Methodist Choir presenting a musical program titled, "Lord of All".
+Young at Heart: Our program for Tuesday, July 8, will be a spectacular drama by Hurd Productions!
+Come see what this dynamic troupe has planned.
 Join us at 11:30 a.m. in the Fellowship Hall.
 Cost for lunch: $6.
-Please sign up or cancel for lunch by the Friday noon, April 4.
+Please sign up or cancel for lunch by the Thursday noon, July 3.

 Contact Barbara Wilder for trip details and sign ups:

 678-4411, ext.
 123 or firstname.lastname@example.org

 Calling all books!
 The Church Library needs your overdue books and or media back.
 Please search your home, office or car for any overdue or lost library items and return them as soon as possible.
 Your cooperation would be greatly appreciated.
 Thank you!

 Thank You: It is with sincere gratitude that I thank each of you for all the kindnesses shown to me and my family during my hospital stay and recuperation at home.
 Your prayers, visits, cards, phone calls, flowers, and meals were appreciated.
 Your thoughtfulness meant a lot to me.
 May God bless you!
 Thanks!
 Linda Hoskins

 Dorothy Baldwin, Brad & Jordan Boykin, Joe Checkler, Belinda Duke, Millie Duncan, Jordin Early, Selman Ellisor, Darsi Ewing, Becky Goodenough, Mary Halstead, Marilyn Hairston, Terry Housand, Zander Huff, Vivian Justice, Pete King, Daniel Kneeland, Linda Lyon, Pete Peterson, Roy Ripley, Elaine Schuett, Susan Shepard, Drummer Thompson, and Al Welle.